Oral history interview with Elisabeth D. Model, 1977 May 19

 MS. MODEL: Yes, yes I married very young.

-MR. MCNAUGHT: And then you did Amsterdam?
+MR. MCNAUGHT: And then you were living Amsterdam?

-MS. MODEL: Yes, and this was very important.
-I went to the academy because I wanted to have a few points.
-Cogan was not a draftsman or a craftsman.
-He just was the ideal teacher because it was talk and he showed me how to make a plásticas of course, it was all -- and so I went on and on, and that was it.
-But the funny thing happened and it's typical when you see here in America everybody has to have an exhibition.
-After they made a few things, they have to have an exhibition.
-One day I walk down the street and I see a very well-known sculptor and he said to me, "I heard you are a sculptor now."
-I said, "Yes, I hope I am."
-Cogan talked to me and Cogan said, "I should get you in the sculptors' [inaudible]," which is -- was a circle of sculptors.
-I said, "I didn't ask."
-He said, "No, but I'll tell you one thing, how long do you work?"
-I said, "Four years."
-He said, "We can work another four years then you can become a member of the sculptors' [inaudible]."
+But the funny thing happened –- and it’s typical when you see here in America everybody has to have an exhibition; after they made a few things, they have to have an exhibition ––- one day I walk in the street, and I see a very well–known sculptor.
+He said to me, “I heard you are a sculptor now?”
+I said, “Yes, I hope I am.”
+“Kogan talked to me, and Kogan said I should get you in the sculptors’ [inaudible],” which is –- was a circle of sculptors.
+I said, “I didn’t ask.”
+He said, “No, but I’ll tell you one thing, how long do you work?”
+I said, “Four years.”
+He said, “We can work another four years, then you can become [laughs] a member of the sculptors’ [inaudible].”
 That was typical for the Dutch.
-You know the apprenticeship was the one you have to have and it would be eight years, but I'm -- it was very funny.
-I never asked for -- to be a member but they had very good -- we had quite a few good sculptors.
+You know the apprenticeship was the one you have to have, and it would be eight years.
+But I’m –- it was very funny.
+I never asked for –- to be a member, but they had very good –- we had quite a few good sculptors.

-MR. MCNAUGHT: Why don't you now, in order to get the chronology right, just say when you got married and where you lived and when you went to America --
+MR. MCNAUGHT: Why don’t you now, in order to get the chronology right, just say when you got married, and where you lived, and when you went to America –-

-MS. MODEL: Yeah, I will -- can do that --
+MS. MODEL: Yeah, I will come to that –-

 MR. MCNAUGHT: -- and so on, and then we can --

-MS. MODEL: Cogan took me there.
-He had told Mayol and Mayol invited me to Mar [inaudible], which was the country house where he lived and I never can forget, he was charming to me, but on the way in the train -- on the train -- in the railway station Cogan said, "Oh, my God.
+MS. MODEL: Kogan took me there.
+He had told Maillol, and Maillol invited me to Mar [inaudible], which was the country house where he lived.
+And I never can forget; he was charming to me.
+But on the way in the train –- on the train –- in the railway station Kogan said, “Oh, my God.
 You are such a pretty girl.
-You will have terrible trouble with Mrs." -- that was my first thing.
-I was very pretty then with my -- "with his wife."
-And on the spur of the moment I went to a flower thing there and bought a bunch of sweet peas out of the spur -- on the spur of the moment.
-And when we arrive I come there and he -- she opened the door, and I gave her my flowers, and she embraced me and I was in because she saw now that I did not, you know, come for him alone or for her.
+You will have terrible trouble with Mrs.” –- it was my first thing; I was very pretty then [laughs] with my – “with his wife.”
+And on the spur of the moment I went to a flower thing there and bought a bunch of sweet peas, out of the spur –- on the spur of the moment.
+And when we arrive I come there, and he –- she opened the door.
+And I gave her my flowers, and she embraced me.
+And I was in, because she saw now that I did not, you know, come for him alone, and for her.
 It was lovely.
-He gave me wine and we had a marvelous time.
-But the most important thing was the second time when I came.
-Cogan and I became after garden pass and we see that old man, he was in his 70s, there on -- in front of the door and working on something but he didn't hear us.
-He stood there with an enormous plásticas, one of the three graces I think it was, and a leg in his hand trying it on and on.
-And on the floor, on the garden floor were drawings of his.
-For 20 minutes I looked at that man trying on the leg and then taking it off again.
-I mean it was -- he had cut it off of course and he wasn't satisfied.
-And then finally he saw us and I came over and I said, "Messieurs Mayol, you have made so many nudes in all your life, do you need your drawings?"
-He said, "Yes, I need it," which I never could understand.
+He gave me wine.
+We had a marvelous time.

 MR. MCNAUGHT: How fascinating.

-MS. MODEL: I never could understand it because after all, he was not satisfied with the leg but that he had to have his drawings to try it on, but he did.
-That was it.
-And then of course he did not talk anymore.
-He told me that for 15 years he worked on that big lying figure in the [inaudible], which is a beautiful thing.
-Fifteen years of his life went on and then later, when he could afford it because he started to be a sculptor only when he was 42, when he could afford it he had pupils and one of this pupils here had a photograph, made the photograph that she gave me.
-Then he had them do it.
-He said, "After all I can't work 15 years again on something."
-The interesting thing was that he made little machetes and he had, of course, like all do but he made them -- I mean the plásticas now but he made these little things.
-And the figure which you see here I saw when he came out from the plásticas [inaudible].
+And then of course he did not carve anymore.
+He told me that for 15 years he worked on that big lying figure in the [inaudible] de Luxembourg, which is a beautiful thing.
+Fifteen years of his life went on.
+And then later, when he could afford it –- because he started to be a sculptor only when he was 42 –- when he could afford it, he had pupils –- and one of his pupils, here I have a photograph, made the photograph which he gave me –- then he had them do it.
+“Because,” he said, “after all, I can’t work 15 years again on something.”
+The interesting thing was that he made little maquettes and he had –- of course, like all do –- but he made them himself –- I mean the plaster-cast now –- but he made these little things.
+And the figure, which you see here, I saw when he came out from the plaster-cast.

 MR. MCNAUGHT: Oh, really?

-MS. MODEL: Just a moment.
-I wanted to say something.
-He told me also that -- first of all, I told him that I have such trouble not working in big and he said, "Now, if you can say what you say in small, go on saying it in small.
-It's not necessary."
-And I understood it because he said then -- the first success I had --because he made paintings for embroideries to make a living at that time, I mean before he became famous and he made that one little figure, The Lida [phonetic] which is just beautiful.
-They exhibited and this was his first big success.
-This was when he started, so it was with a tiny little figure that he started to be a known sculptor.
+MS. MODEL: He told me also that –- first of all, I told him that I have such trouble not working in big.
+And he said, “Now, if you can say what you say in small, go on saying it in small.
+It’s not necessary.”
+And I understood it because –- he said then, “The first success I had” –- because he made paintings for embroideries to make a living at that time, I mean before he became famous.
+And he made that one little figure, the Leda [1900], which is just beautiful.
+He exhibited it and this was his first and big success [Galerie Vollard, 1902]; this was when he started.
+So, it was with a tiny little figure that he started to be a known sculptor.

 MR. MCNAUGHT: Fascinating.
 What year was this when you went to Paris?